-As part of this new process Cancer Trials Ireland will continue to review and provide expert advice and opinion on the feasibility of Industry cancer clinical trials.
-HRB CRCI will liaise directly with Cancer Trials Ireland to ensure all feasibility requests are processed with the aim of maximising success of the trial opening in Ireland.
+As part of this process Cancer Trials Ireland continue to review and provide expert advice and opinion on the feasibility of Industry cancer clinical trials.
+HRB CRCI liaise directly with Cancer Trials Ireland to ensure all feasibility requests are processed with the aim of maximising success of the trial opening in Ireland.

 In future all new feasibility requests from Industry should be submitted to: